451 entries in Cards / Effect Themes / Gambling / Poker / Ten Card Poker Deal

 Inspired byAlso published here 1997 219

-Alex Elmsley Power Poker ten cards, spectator can chose which he wands, full house and royal flush
+Alex Elmsley Power Poker ten cards, spectator chooses five from pairs that are tabled, he receives a full house and the performer a royal flush

 Inspired byRelated toVariationsAlso published here 1997 2